davidinfosec/sp.py/readme.md

 3. You can also use the ``--bulk`` flag to query a playlist for youtube links.
       EX. ``--bulk [SpotifyPlaylistLink] [NameOrDescriptor]``

 4. Optional Discord Webhook support: simply specify a webhook URL when prompted.
+You will not be prompted again unless you delete your webhook_url.txt file, generated in the same directory as the program, or unless you specify a different webhook with --webhook

 The playlist processing is a bit buggy with its current implementation and will only process up to 100 songs reliably.
 Keep your queries below 100 songs if you want to guarantee a fully processed playlist.
 May also crash the program.
 Bulk is buggy :(